-- Group Work: the specification for an A automatically accommodates 2 missed quizzes. - FOs: multiple attempts at Mastery are automatically provided during the term. - COs: you are eligible to submit for Proficiency after the first attempt at a CO whether you complete the problems or not; reattempts at Mastery may be available during the term.
+- Group Work: the specification for an A is an 8 to allow for missed work. - COs: you are eligible to submit for Proficiency after the first attempt at an CO whether you complete the problems or not; reattempts at Mastery may be available during the term.